kevinlondon/kevinlondon.github.io/_drafts/code-reviews.md

 * **Code left in a better state than found:**
 If I'm changing an area of the code that's messy, it's tempting to add in a few lines and leave.
 I often urge myself and others to go one step further and leave the code nicer than we found it.
-If we don't, it becomes an unmaintable.
+If we don't, it becomes less maintainable over time.

 * **Error handling:**
 In Python: Are errors handled gracefully and explicitly where necessary?
 Are